English

 Humanities 3 AP English Language and Composition - Grade 11

-Prerequisites: Minimum B- in the 1st semester and 3rd quarter of English 2H or minimum A- in the 1st semester and 3rd quarter of English 2.
+Prerequisites: Minimum B in the first semester and third quarter of English 2H or minimum A in the first semester and third quarter of English 2.
 Transfer students must pass a placement test.

-- Homework Expectation: 3-4 hours per week, can include weekends and breaks
+- Homework Expectation: 45 to 60 minutes per day, can include weekends and breaks

 - Summer Assignment Required: Due on 1st day of class